What is wanted is not the will to believe, but the will to find out, which is the exact opposite.” – Bertrand Russell, “Skeptical Essays,” 1928

 The GPPC study’s authors noted, “While auditors can and must do better in their central role, we believe that a complete solution to the problem of enhancing auditor professional skepticism requires an approach that addresses threats at all structural levels and that involves all of the key stakeholders that share responsibility in enhancing the reliability of the financial reporting process.”

-Beyond this general effort, all stakeholders can take a number of specific steps to encourage appropriate levels of professional skepticism, including the following –
+Beyond this general effort, all stakeholders can take some specific steps to encourage appropriate levels of professional skepticism, including the following –

 - Make an effort to resist complacency and other natural tendencies such as confirmation bias.
 Question whether you are placing undue weight on prior risk assessments or discounting evidence inconsistent with your with your expectations.